JROChub/power_house/JULIAN_PROTOCOL.md

 We introduce the **JULIAN Protocol**, a fully self-contained Rust implementation of a proof-transparent ledger that derives consensus from folding-style interactive proofs.
-Streaming sum-check provers produce deterministic Fiat–Shamir transcripts that are hashed into 64-bit anchors.
+Streaming sum-check provers produce deterministic Fiat–Shamir transcripts that are hashed into domain-separated BLAKE2b-256 anchors.
 These anchors are captured inside a ledger structure and reconciled across peers with a quorum predicate: once at least *q* replicas expose identical anchor sequences, the ledger state is final.
-The protocol relies exclusively on the Rust standard library—no external hashers or cryptographic crates—and ships with reproducible logging and verification tooling.
+The implementation retains a minimal dependency surface while leaning on BLAKE2b for transcript authenticity, and ships with reproducible logging and verification tooling.

 ## 1. Introduction